lichtara/relational-coherence-hybrid-systems/README.md

-# Toward a Structural Model of Relational Coherence for Hybrid Human–AI Systems
+# The Triadic Structural Conditions of Governability in Hybrid Human–AI Systems.

 This repository contains the working materials for an academic paper proposing a **structural model of relational coherence** applicable to **hybrid human–AI–institutional systems**.